 Admission begins mailing freshman decision letters and mailing merit award letters to qualified accepted students

 National Candidates Reply Date.
-Freshen entering in the fall must submit their completed Admission Reply form and $300 reservation deposit to confirm their place in the Fall entering class.
+Freshmen entering in the fall submit their completed Admission Reply Forms and $300 reservation deposit to confirm their place.

 Pennsylvania State Grant filing deadline.
 Application for the PA State Grant is automatic with the submission of FAFSA.